Minoxidil

 • Unwanted hair growth on the face or body if the medication is accidentally transferred to these areas

-• In rare cases, systemic effects such as palpitations when the drug is absorbed through the skin
+• In rare cases, systemic effects such as palpitations may occur if the drug is absorbed through the skin

 Important considerations

-• Minoxidil is particularly effective in younger people who have recently started hair loss.
+• Minoxidil is particularly effective in younger people with recently started hair loss.

-• It is less effective for advanced hair loss or complete baldness.
+• It is less effective in cases of advanced hair loss or complete baldness.

-• A consultation with a dermatologist or hair disease specialist is recommended to evaluate the suitability of minoxidil as a treatment option and to create an individualized treatment plan.
+• Consulting a dermatologist or a specialist in hair diseases is recommended to assess the suitability of minoxidil as a treatment option and to create an individually tailored treatment plan.

 Similar terms